cdp-one-field/opendatalakehouse/05_predict.md

 The AMP deployed a visual dashboard to expose the results from the Machine Learning pipeline for the business users.
 In this lab, we will access the Analytical Application

-1. While on the project we created in the previous labs, click on Applications
+1. While on the project we created in the previous labs, click on `Applications`
-2. There will be an app called "Application to serve flight prediction front end app".
+2. There will be an app called `Application to serve flight prediction front end app`.
 Click the link.
 3. This will take you to a visual dashboard, where you can pass various inputs to the model and get a prediction back.
 You can use your own datapoints as inputs to this app.

 ![Screen_Shot_2022-09-01_at_5-16-41_PM.png](image/Screen_Shot_2022-09-01_at_5-16-41_PM.png)